MerginMaps/docs/src/howto/mergince.md

 If you are interested in deploying Mergin CE, you can start by going to
 <GitHubRepo id="lutraconsulting/mergin" /> on GitHub and
-read instuction how to deploy it for your platform.
+read instructions how to deploy it for your platform.